 - 5. File a verified grade point average (GPA) with the California Student Aid Commission no later than March 2nd and have the FAFSA completed by March 2nd. - OPTION 1: Obtain a GPA Verification Form, have it certified by a school official at the current school attended and send it to the California Student Aid Commission.
-Photocopy the form prior to mailing and obtain a proof of mailing for verification purposes.
-Home schooled students will need to send SAT or ACT scores to the California Student Aid Commission before March 2nd. - OPTION 2: Many high schools and colleges will file (with a signed release) a student's verified GPA with the Commission in roster form.
+Photocopy the form prior to mailing and obtain a proof of mailing for verification purposes. - OPTION 2: Many high schools and colleges will file (with a signed release) a student's verified GPA with the Commission in roster form.
 This option should be verified with each institution.